Getting started with Mesa

 Reading the code

 I traced vkCreateGraphicsPipelines end to end. radv_pipeline.cradv_shader.caco_interface.cpp → instruction selection, register allocation, scheduling → binary embedded in the pipeline object.
-Following one call path teaches you more than reading docs.
+It's a much better way to understand the codebase than just reading docs honestly.

 Debug env vars

-When something breaks, diff the shader dumps before and after your change.
-Usually tells you exactly what happened.
+When something breaks I diff the shader dumps before and after the change, that usually shows what went wrong.

 First contribution

-My first kernel patch removed unused code that generated warnings.
-Trivial, but it taught me the patch submission workflow and how maintainer review works.
+My first kernel patch was just removing some unused code that was generating warnings.
+Nothing special but it helped me understand the patch submission process and what review looks like.

 Community